Cycling in the Netherlands: Separate bike paths, parallel to the roadway

 A typical bi-directional cycle path design (middle, in red), a roadway on the right with a green verge in between.
 There is a footpath (in grey) to the bike path's left.

 When enough space is available, larger roads are fitted with a parallel fietspad (bike path) that is physically separated—for example by means of a verge, hedge, or parking lane—from the roadway.
 In most cases, these bike paths are also physically separated from an adjacent footpath.

 Where protected bike paths exist, their use is in most cases obligatory for cyclists.
-Mopeds, mofas and the like are allowed and obliged to use them when their maximum speed is no more than 25 km/h (with a blue license plate) (though this has become controversial).
-When the maximum speed is 45 km/h (yellow license plate), mopeds are only allowed to use the cycle paths if that is indicated (mostly outside of the built-up area).
+Mopeds, mofas and the like are allowed and obliged to use them when their maximum speed is no more than 25 km/h (15 mph) (with a blue license plate) (though this has become controversial).
+When the maximum speed is 45 km/h (30 mph) (yellow license plate), mopeds are only allowed to use the cycle paths if that is indicated (mostly outside of the built-up area).
 Motorists are not allowed on bike paths, and to enforce this the entry of cars is often made physically impossible by using obstacles.
 In any case, a single-directional bike path is usually too narrow for cars to travel on.

 Bi-directional bike paths on one side of the road are common in towns as well as in the countryside: they are divided into two lanes, similar to roads, by a dashed line.
 Occasionally bi-directional cycle ways exist on both sides of the road; this reduces the number of times cyclists have to cross the road.

 The color of the pavement on a bike lane or path may vary, though red is the standard color to identify bike paths and on-road bike lanes in the Netherlands: either red asphalt or brickwork is used to visually distinguish cycle ways from car lanes and footpaths.
 Standard black asphalt is also commonly used and some older cycle paths are made of the square tiles commonly used for sidewalks.